angular/angular-cli/docs/DEVELOPER.md

 Then you can add breakpoints in `dist/@angular` files.

-For more informations about Node.js debugging in VS Code, see the related [VS Code Documentation](https://code.visualstudio.com/docs/nodejs/nodejs-debugging).
+For more information about Node.js debugging in VS Code, see the related [VS Code Documentation](https://code.visualstudio.com/docs/nodejs/nodejs-debugging).

 ## CPU Profiling